-Under the general supervision of the COVID-19 IMST and the direct supervision of the Regional Advisor on Emergency Medical Teams, the incumbent is responsible for, but not limited to, the following assigned duties:
+Under the general supervision of the COVID-19 Incident Management Support Team (IMST) and the direct supervision of the Regional Advisor on Emergency Medical Teams, the incumbent is responsible for, but not limited to, the following assigned duties:

-- Mapping of activities and suppliers and partners’ capacity in the production, distribution, and access to oxygen at the points of care, both at the regional and national levels.
+a) Mapping of activities and suppliers and partners’ capacity in the production, distribution, and access to oxygen at the points of care, both at the regional and national levels

-- Consolidate guidance and good practices in the use of PSA generating plants, manifolds, concentrators and other elements for the development of oxygen supply facilities.
+b) Consolidate guidance and good practices in the use of PSA generating plants, manifolds, concentrators, and other elements for the development of oxygen supply facilities

-- Facilitate virtual/face-to-face sessions for review and technical advice with national/local health authorities involved in oxygen supply.
+d) Facilitate virtual/face-to-face sessions for review and technical advice with national/local health authorities involved in oxygen supply

-- Facilitate post-action AAR reviews in oxygen supply.
+f) Facilitate post-action AAR reviews in oxygen supply

 Education requirements (Qualifications)